rladies/rladiesguide/content/organization/tech/accounts/index.en.md

 ![](img/image5.png)

-2. Add email of workshop leader(s) with an Admin role on the space.
+2. Add email of primary workshop leader with an Admin role on the space.

 ![](img/image7.png)